As therapists, counselors, social workers, and other members of helping professions, how can we best help our clients help themselves?

 Carl Rogers’ Theory

 “To be with another in this [empathic] way means that for the time being, you lay aside your own views and values in order to enter another’s world without prejudice.
 In some sense it means that you lay aside your self; this can only be done by persons who are secure enough in themselves that they know they will not get lost in what may turn out to be the strange or bizarre world of the other, and that they can comfortably return to their own world when they wish.
-Perhaps this description makes clear that being empathic is a complex, demanding, and strong—yet subtle and gentle—way of being.” – Carl R. Rogers
+Perhaps this description makes clear that being empathic is a complex, demanding, and strong—yet subtle and gentle—way of being.”

 Carl Rogers described unconditional positive regard as:

-“…caring for the client, but not in a possessive way or in such a way as simply to satisfy the therapist’s own needs… It means caring for the client as a separate person, with permission to have his own feelings, his own experiences” (Rogers, 1957).
+“…caring for the client, but not in a possessive way or in such a way as simply to satisfy the therapist’s own needs… It means caring for the client as a separate person, with permission to have his own feelings, his own experiences”

 We know what unconditional positive regard is, but you may be wondering how is this supposed to contribute to an effective therapeutic experience.
 Carl Rogers has an answer, and it’s based in what he saw as innate human needs and instincts.